 It may be dissuasive but that’s what beautiful about them.
-You will become their friends after few minutes of talking.
-They may be distanced at the beginning but soon after a small talk, they will begin to like you.
-And they won’t stop, unless you hurt them.
+You will become their friends after a few minutes of talking.
+They may be distanced at the beginning but soon after a small talk, you will probably like each other.
+And they won’t stop unless you hurt them.

-Did you know that people can diagnose and cure the cancer because of the first woman- scientist, Marie Sklodowska- Curie, who invented radioactivity?
+Did you know that people can diagnose and cure cancer because of the first woman- scientist, Marie Sklodowska- Curie, who invented radioactivity?

 Do you like Häagen-Dazs ice cream?
 Well, it is also a Polish invention.

-The list could go on and on, some other examples of Polish inventions are the hologram, the color photography, the kerosene lamp, mine detectors, the helicopter, the car wiper and the Lunar Roving Vehicle (used in the famous Apollo mission).
+The list could go on and on, some other examples of Polish inventions are the hologram, the color photography, the kerosene lamp, mine detectors, the helicopter, the car wiper, and the Lunar Roving Vehicle (used in the famous Apollo mission).

 So don’t be late!
 Visit Poland before everyone else will.
 You won’t regret it.

 Yes, it’s true, Polish people LOVE alcohol.
 It may be vodka but they don’t despise beer, wine, champaign or anything that has percentages.
 It may sound funny but you actually won’t see many people wasted.
 That’s because Poles can drink an infinite amount of alcohol and they won’t be drunk.
 Practice makes perfect, right?

 Poles are one of the best non-native English speakers in the world.

 Most Poles speak English very well.
-Poland is in the top 10 best EF English Proficiency ranking in the world!
+Poland is in the top 20 best EF English Proficiency ranking in the world!

 So you won’t have any problem with communicating, no matter where you go.
 It will be easy for you to talk to the waiter in the restaurant in Krakow, ask for the way the random person on the street of Warsaw or just have a little chat with a stranger you meet on the bus to Wroclaw.